 As one of the only ophthalmology practices in the state, physicians at EMG enjoy a challenging array of eye conditions.
 We have built strong working relationships with the optometrists across the state.
-With over 190 of the 388 active licensed optometrist regularly referring patients, EMG has a steady stream of patients with a variety of health and vision issues.
+With over 200 active licensed optometrist regularly referring patients, EMG has a steady stream of patients with a variety of health and vision issues.

 EMG’s strong relationship with optometry is the product of a 35 year commitment to supporting our optometric community.
 We do this by making co-managing patients easy, remaining available for questions/consults, and working everyday to make sure that their patients are well taken care when they are in our within our walls.
 We have a strong expectation that all EMG physicians can and will develop positive working relationships with optometry including active co-management and availability for “curbside” consults or other support.